 We were both slightly embarrassed that we couldn’t name them all and ended up turning to our other good friend Google for assistance.
 I know what you are probably thinking… A family travel blogger doesn’t know the seven wonders of the world?!
 Your ridicule is deserved.
 Like I said, I was slightly embarrassed.
 I will do better at memorizing my world wonders.
 But in the meantime, that conversation inevitably led to another one.

-What would you say are the seven wonders of the United States, if there were such a thing?
-Or for my readers abroad, what are the seven wonders of your country?
-I decided to compile a list for my top “wonders” in America.
+What would the seven wonders of the United States be, if there were such a thing?
+I decided to compile a list of my top “wonders” in America.
 Some of these wonders are man-made, while others are the amazing artistry of a Higher Power.

 The Seven Wonders of the United States

 The United States is a massive country.
 I have yet to explore all of the beautiful aspects of the USA, but have had the privilege of seeing a large portion of it since I was born and raised here.
 Consider this my list of the top things to see in the United States.

 The Grand Canyon, Arizona